papireddy903/CineVerse-Movie-Application/README.md

 - **Search for Movies by Title**: Easily search for movies by entering the title in the search bar.
 - **Narrow Down Search Results with Year**: Filter movie listings by year to refine your search results.
+- **Play Movie Trailers**: Watch trailers for movies directly from the app.
 - **View Detailed Movie Information**: Get comprehensive details about movies including box office collections, ratings, plot summaries, and more.
 - **Add/Remove Movies to/from Favorites**: Users can save their favorite movies to their list for easy access later.
 - **Responsive Design**: The app is designed to work seamlessly on both mobile and desktop devices for an optimal user experience.